younghhk/STT461/HW1.md

 type.

 3.c Change the name of the third column to `event`.
-Convert the `CA125.POS` and `GRADE` columns into numeric values, with the ambiguous entries coded as NAs.
-Fix the `Debulk1 column such that only two levels are used (`O` and `S`).
+Convert the `CA125.POS` and `GRADE` columns into numeric values, with the ambiguous entries coded as `NAs`.
+Fix the `Debulk1` column such that only two levels are used (`O` and `S`).
 Rename the eighth column to `response` and convert it to a logical vector (`0 = FALSE`, `1 = TRUE`).